Answers to Your Questions about Urinary Incontinence

 Incontinence is when the body leaks urine without meaning to.
 Urine is stored in a balloon-like organ - the bladder.
 Urine leaves the body through a tube called the urethra.
 When bladder muscles tighten without warning, or the muscles at the base of the urethra relax without warning, you can have leakage.
 Those muscle changes can also cause you to urinate more often or more urgently.
 Even urinary urgency and frequency without unwanted urine leakage is a medical condition that may be severe enough to warrant intervention.
+If you’re having issues with urinary incontinence, talk to your doctor.

 From tests to lifestyle management, learn how to reduce your chances of developing diabetes.Read about diabetes risk management